ekzhang/rushlight/README.md

 # cm-collab

-Basic demo app for a [collaborative](https://codemirror.net/examples/collab/) Markdown editor based on CodeMirror, communicating with a Node.js backend server over WebSocket.
+A tiny [collaborative](https://codemirror.net/examples/collab/) Markdown editor based on CodeMirror, communicating with a minimal WebSocket server and database.

 Supports multiple real-time documents, with live cursors.
 Based on CodeMirror's operational transformation extension.
 All coordination is handled by server